Seeking consistent positive returns.

 Past performance is not a guide to future performance.
 The value of investments and the income derived therefrom can decrease as well as increase and you may not get back the full amount originally invested.
 Ruffer performance is shown after deduction of all fees and management charges, and on the basis of income being reinvested.
 The value of overseas investments will be influenced by the rate of exchange.

 The views expressed in this podcast are not intended as an offer or solicitation for the purchase or sale of any investment or financial instrument, including interests in any of Ruffer’s funds.
 The information contained in the podcast is fact based and does not constitute investment research, investment advice or a personal recommendation, and should not be used as the basis for any investment decision.
 This podcast does not take account of any potential investor’s investment objectives, particular needs or financial situation.
 This podcast reflects Ruffer’s opinions at the date of publication only, the opinions are subject to change without notice and Ruffer shall bear no responsibility for the opinions offered.
+This financial promotion is issued by Ruffer LLP.
 Read the full disclaimer.